At the beginning of 2020, I faced the biggest decision of my life.

 I would have never imagined I’d move to a new country ALONE.
 I never would have thought I’d visit my 30th country before the age of 30.
 But at the beginning of 2020, I knew one thing – I didn’t want fear to trick me into a boring life.
 I wanted to live in South Africa.
 And I wanted to be stronger than I was.

-In just a couple of months, it’ll be three-and-a-half years since I first left for South Africa, by far the longest I’d spent out of the country or away from home.
+It’s already been over five years since I first left for South Africa, by far the longest I’d spent out of the country or away from home.
 I’m different.
 I’ve changed.
 Solo travel has taught me WHAT’S INSIDE IS SO STRONG.
 So if you’re here and you’re reading My Story (especially if you’re a girl), remember, what’s inside is stronger than what’s outside.

 If you take anything away from my story, I hope it’s this: it’s okay to be scared.
 When I quit my job in the U.S., had almost no savings, and willingly moved 7,800 miles away from all of my friends and family, I was terrified.
 I had a lot of “What did you just do” moments.
 But more than my fear, I wanted to be where I felt called.